OpenZeppelin/openzeppelin-token-registry/README.md

 # zOS Vouching App

 The official front end for the Zeppelin OS vouching contracts.
-The latest version [is deployed on Netlify](https://zeppelin-vouching-app.netlify.com/)
+The app is live [here](https://gifted-wescoff-7f0d95.netlify.com/)

 To run the project against a local node you can use the [zos-vouching-mock](https://github.com/DeltaCamp/zos-vouching-mock).
 The mock project allows you to easily bootstrap a local Ganache instance with test data so that you can develop the app locally.